 Jump in with both feet

-There’s no better time to take some risks than in your 20s.
+your twenties, you have the most freedom to experiment and fail.
 Sure, they may not always work out, but you’ll learn plenty, can bounce back from them relatively easily and there’s less at stake – all this is crucial.
 Besides, it will teach you to spot a worthy risk and opportunity for later on in your career.

 Stash it away